domainmod/userguide/docs/getting-started.md

 The Task Scheduler is very powerful, and it enables features that you otherwise wouldn't be able to use, but in order for it to function you need to schedule the below cron job to run on your web server.
 Once the cron job is setup to run the Task Scheduler will be live.

-**NOTE:** This file should be executed every 10 minutes.

 Filename: /cron.php

+!!! note
+    This file should be executed every 10 minutes.

 Security
 --------